hagdmk/have-a-good-day/README.md

 I love math, data visualization, hand on tools, and failing to get successful results.
 I also like working in a team but am independently motivated as well.

+## Experience

+IT Programmer Intern at CEC Mining Systems from May 2023 to June 2023
 ## Projects

 ### <a href="https://github.com/mikyYun/apps" >  <b>Playce</b> </a><br />